 Ühismets – money doesn’t grow on trees.
 Or does it?

-Forest is an emotional investment.
-But also a responsible one.
+The forest is an emotional investment.

 Ühismets strives to become the definitive private forest owner in Estonia.
-Its aim is to become a benchmark of good forest ownership and also the top of mind investment opportunity.
+Its aim is to become a benchmark of good forest ownership and also a top of mind investment opportunity.
 That will take years to accomplish – but it was never meant to be a fast buck.